offsoc/glycin/README.md

 - The `-Dloaders` option allows to only build certain loaders.
 - The `-Dtest_skip_ext` option allows to skip certain image filename extensions during tests.
 The `-Dtest_skip_ext=heic` might be needed if x265 is not available.
 - Running integration tests requires the glycin loaders to be installed.
 By default this is done by `meson test` automatically.
 This behavior can be changed by setting `-Dtest_skip_install=true`.

+## Inner Workings

+Glycin spawns one sandboxed process per image file via `bwrap` or `flatpak-spawn`.
+The communication happens via peer-to-peer D-Bus over a UNIX socket.
+The file data is read from a `GFile` and sent to the sandbox via a separate UNIX socket.
+The texture data is provided from the sandbox via a memfd that is sealed afterward and given as an mmap to GTK.
+For animations and SVGs the sandboxed process is kept alive for new frames or tiles as long as needed.

+To implement a new loader, please consult the [`glycin-utils` docs](https://docs.rs/glycin-utils/).

 ## License